mlrcloud/avd-fast-deploy/README.md

 ### Custom Deployment

-If you don't want to use <https://github.com/MS-ES-DEMO/vwan-azfw-consumption-play> repository for networking resources, you would need to have an Azure subscription with the followin resources and pass the right values in the parameters file.
+If you don't want to use any of the base Bicep templates for networking resources, you would need to have an Azure subscription with the following resources and pass the right values in the parameters file.

 - A resource group where monitoring resources would be hosted.
 - A Log Analytics workspace already created in the monitoring Resource Group.